Las Meninas: Influence

-An almost immediate influence can be seen in the two portraits by Juan Bautista Martínez del Mazo of subjects depicted in Las Meninas, which in some ways reverse the motif of that painting.
+An almost immediate influence can be seen in the two portraits by del Mazo of subjects depicted in Las Meninas, which in some ways reverse the motif of that painting.
 Ten years later, in 1666, Mazo painted Infanta Margaret Theresa, who was then 15 and just about to leave Madrid to marry the Holy Roman Emperor.
-In the background are figures in two further receding doorways, one of which was the new King Charles (Margaret Theresa's brother), and another the dwarf Maribarbola.
-A Mazo portrait of the widowed Queen Mariana again shows, through a doorway in the Alcázar, the young king with dwarfs, possibly including Maribarbola, and attendants who offer him a drink.
+In the background are figures in two further receding doorways, one of which was the new King Charles (Margaret Theresa's brother), and another the little person Maribarbola.
+A Mazo portrait of the widowed Queen Mariana again shows, through a doorway in the Alcázar, the young king with little people, possibly including Maribarbola, and attendants who offer him a drink.
 Mazo's painting of The Family of the Artist also shows a composition similar to that of Las Meninas.